ninjaguppy/masters-thesis/Journal.md

 voice for the thesis?
 It seem inappropriate for it to read like a homework exercise---where my goal is to show the reader that _I_ know what is going on.

+## Dec 19

+Argued through the rest of page 10---solved everything except for the divisibility question.
+Notes are all in my personal notebook with nothing typed out.

+## Dec 20/21

+Not too many hours these days (travel).
+Mostly beat my head against divisibility and page 11 without much success.
+I did a surface level reading of the rest of the paper to get a sense of where this is going.